BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 > # Group Exercise 1

 > The central-margin theory suggest that genetic diversity should be highest within the center of the species' distributional range.
 Let's explore if this is true in our dataset.
+>
 > 1.1 Let's take a look at the two variables GD and RP.
 Are they continuous or characters?
-Here we are also interested in the three species- what class of variable is SPP?
+Here we are also interested in the three species- is SPP continuous or categorical?

-> 1.2 If we want to look at a relationship between genetic diversity (GD) and range position (RP), what type of graph will allow us to look at a correlation?
+> 1.2 If we want to look at a relationship between genetic diversity (GD) and range position (RP), what type of graph will allow us to look at their correlation?

-> 1.3 We are specifically interested in comparing the relationship between GD and RP across the three species - what is the best way to view GD~RP per each individual species?
+> 1.3 We are specifically interested in comparing the relationship between GD and RP across the three species.
+What is the best way to view GD~RP per each individual species?
 Hint: have a look towards the later plots in this week's lesson for ideas.

 > 1.4 Design and plot a figure that will best show the relationship between genetic diversity and range position per species.
 Do we find that genetic diversity is higher towards the middle of the range in any species?
 Remember, smaller values of RP represent areas closer to the center of the range.

 > # Group Exercise 2

 > The biogeography of an area is an important feature shaping genomic diversity of multiple species.
-In this second exercise, we want to compare the different regions (west vs south vs east coast bioregions) in the mean and range of genomic diversity values within each region.
+In this second exercise, we want to compare the different regions (west vs south vs east coast bioregions) in the mean and range of genetic diversity values within each region.

 > 2.1 Let's think about the variables we want to compare.
 What columns are we going to use to make this plot?
 Remember we want to look at the values of genetic diversity (of all species), and if these signficantly differ between region.